Mikaela/mikaela.github.io/pages/about.markdown

 not trying to be impolite or anything, it's just easier to not look at you while I speak.
 Same applies to understanding your speaking.

+*This paragraph is stub -.-*

+## Ace

+I am demiromantic asexual.
+That means that I

+* can feel romantic attraction when I have formed close emotional bond with someone regardless of gender.
+* don't feel sexual attraction.
+* can feel aesthetic attraction though.

+The Ace of Diamonds (🃁) that you can see in my biography is asexual slang and means *demiromantic asexual* or *demisexual*.

+*I feel I should type something more here, but I have no idea what...*

 ## Feminist

 I support equal rights for everyone and the right of self-definition (or